rubyzip/rubyzip/README.md

 Zip.write_zip64_support = false
 ```

-_NOTE_: If you will enable Zip64 writing then you will need zip extractor with Zip64 support to extract archive.
+_NOTE_: If Zip64 write support is enabled then any extractor subsequently used may also require Zip64 support to read from the resultant archive.

 ### Block Form